 So here’s what those “clean car” people always do!

-The very best thing you can do is to just take a little bit of trash or a few things that need to be put away with you whenever you leave the car.
+The very best car interior cleaning habit you can have is to just take a little bit of trash or a few things that need to be put away with you whenever you leave the car.
 I usually just take a handful of stuff when I get out of the car and head back into the house, but you’ll definitely get bonus points from me if you can remember to do this as you’re heading into a store or a restaurant too!
 Most places have a garbage can located somewhere out front, so you might as well use it!

 I usually find things like water bottles, gum wrappers, and snack containers left in the cup holders.
 In a small space like a car, these things can really build up quickly and taking them out regularly makes a big difference!